The driver made it into the linux kernel!

 Palm Inc. was not at all cooperative (i.e. did not truly respond besides 'please download the latest drivers' and 'yes, but we now even have Macintosh-drivers'-type messages) in getting a Linux driver developed.
 They contracted the work of writing the Windows drivers to MCCI who were kind enough to help me make contact with KLSI, the producers of the chip used.
 I finally received specs from them (without NDA or other hassle).
 Thanks!

-Being tired of waiting, needing a solution quickly, and being stuck
+Being tired of waiting, needing a solution quickly, and being

-learned by playing with
+from what I learned by playing with ComTest,

-a tool to toggle serial line bits under Windows and sniffing the USB
+a tool to toggle serial line bits under Windows and sniffing the

-transactions (and the transactions happening during a real-life palm sync) using
+USB transactions (and the transactions happening during a

-USB Snoopy and
+Snoopy and usbsnoop.

-That resulted in a driver that integrates into the
+That resulted in a driver that integrates into the Linux USB layer in the Linux kernel.

-Now, reading the specs, it seems that the windows driver from Palm is
+Now, reading the specs, it seems that the windows driver from Palm

-features you look for in a serial device? :*)
+the main features you look for in a serial device? :*)

 Some firmware for KLSI's products incorporating the KL5KUSB105D chip (note that they use the ...D revision/version, while the PalmConnect seems to have a ...A revision/version; it seems that the ..D revision and the KL5KUSB116 chip use a newer protocol; I do not have specs or a device to look at for these) is available from them, along with drivers for windows and MacOS.
 If you want to have fun with disassembly: The chip is based on ScanLogic's SL11R chip, which has documentation readily available in their Developer's kit.